 Palm-fringed beaches, fantastic coral reefs, eye-popping blue water, and gorgeous coastal resorts make Mexico a beach lover’s paradise.

 Located about a two-hour drive from Cancun, Tulum beach is known for its 13th-century Mayan ruins.
 The beach offers soft white sand, clear turquoise waters, and many limestone pools ideal for swimming.
 You will also find several beach resorts and hotels in the area.

-Akumal Beach in the Riviera Maya is a favorite beach hotspot for both visitors and locals alike.
-The beach is home to stunning coral beds, perfect for snorkeling and scuba diving.
+Akumal Beach in the Riviera Maya is a favourite beach hotspot for both visitors and locals alike.
+The beach is home to stunning coral beds, perfect for snorkelling and scuba diving.
 Several hotels, restaurants, and bars can be found near the beach area